ELSS or Equity Linked Savings Scheme: A Complete Guide

 Under the above case, the 3-year lock-in period ends on 1st April 2025 and Akash can decide whether he wants to continue with the scheme or not.

 SIP stands for Systematic Investment Plan.
 It is a technique where the investor invests a fixed amount at regular intervals instead of investing large money at once.
-It helps to reduce risk by averaging out costs over time and build larger portfolios with smaller investments.
+It helps to reduce risk by averaging costs over time and building larger portfolios with smaller investments.

 Let us take an example to understand better: Tarun, a smaller investor, wants to invest in ELSS but is unable to make a lump-sum investment.
 So he decides to opt for the quarterly SIP option and acquire wealth over a period of time.